nhatn1507/js30-twisted/README.md

 - better code design, with audio.currentTime, transition & transitionend & transform

-- phrase tags such as <kbd>, better understanding of transition, =>, forEach, .addEventListener, and const
+- phrase tags such as kbd, better understanding of transition, =>, forEach, .addEventListener, and const

 The twist: to have users to play along some drum beats and they have to fast trying to catch up with "playing" keys, otherwise their scores are deducted each time a key isn't pressed on time.